Unimpressed with the debate, Trump offers a new conspiracy for impeachment

 — Donald J. Trump (@realDonaldTrump) October 16, 2019

-But perhaps what is most noteworthy about Trump’s post-debate ramblings is what he didn’t say.
-Tuesday’s debate was the first since the impeachment probe was launched, and therefore the first appearance by Joe Biden since becoming one of the central figures in that very investigation.
+But perhaps what’s most noteworthy about Trump’s post-debate ramblings is what he didn’t say.
+Tuesday’s debate was the first since the impeachment probe was launched, and therefore the first debate appearance by Joe Biden since becoming one of the central figures in that very investigation.
 So why isn’t Trump tearing into Biden?
 Maybe like the rest of the Democratic primary, Trump’s calculus has moved on.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.